When A Politician Says 'Fake News' And A Newspaper Threatens To Sue Back

 The column urged him to move it forward.
 "We call on our own Sen. Scott to announce a new committee hearing date and move this bill forward."

-Then Scott took issue with the column on Twitter.
-"We have our own fake news in Grand Junction, " Scott tweeted.
-He then added as separate statement on Facebook:
+Scott took issue with the column on Twitter.
+"We have our own fake news in Grand Junction," Scott tweeted.
+He then added a separate statement on Facebook:

 The very liberal GJ Sentinel is attempting to apply pressure for me to move a bill.
 They have no facts, as usual, and tried to call me out on SB 40 know as the CORA bill.
 They haven't contacted me to get any information on why the bill has been delayed but choose to run a fake news story demanding I run the bill.